MEET OUR TEAM

 Claire (she/her) is a Licensed Clinical Social Worker (LCSW) with over 6 years of experience providing mental health treatment for adolescents and adults.

-She is a person-centered, strengths based therapist who also uses evidence based interventions like cognitive behavioral therapy (CBT), motivational interviewing, dialectal behavioral therapy (DBT), and trauma informed approaches.
+She is a person-centered, strengths-based therapist who also uses evidence-based interventions like Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Dialectical Behavior Therapy (DBT), and trauma-informed approaches.
 By implementing these different techniques, Claire is passionate about helping others find meaning and fulfillment in their lives.

 With a prominent focus on establishing compassionate and supportive therapeutic relationships, Claire hopes to foster a new sense of growth and self-esteem with her clients.
 Recognizing the profound impact of racial, economic, and social injustices on mental health, Claire strives to help her clients cope with these issues in the best way possible.